guillaumemichel/grass/README.md

 ## How do I run your project?
 - Use `bin/server` to run the server
 - Use `bin/client [server IP] [server port]` for the client

-## How do I use your project?
-- Don't